fortanix/terraform-provider-dsm/docs/resources/secret.md

 page_title: "dsm_secret Resource - terraform-provider-dsm"
 subcategory: ""
 description: |-
-  Creates a security object of type Secret.
+  Imports a security object of type Secret.
 The returned resource object contains the UUID of the security object for further references.
   A secret value format should be in a raw/base64/hex format.
 Secret can also be rotated
 ---

 # dsm_secret (Resource)

-Creates a security object of type Secret.
+Imports a security object of type Secret.
 The returned resource object contains the UUID of the security object for further references.
 A secret value format should be in a raw/base64/hex format.
 Secret can also be rotated

 ## Example Usage